Orthogonal layers of parallelism in large-scale eigenvalue computations: Filter diagonalization with two layers of parallelism

-The data in Table~\ref{tab:FD} supports the two key assumptions of the present work: First, the degree of the filter polynomial is large since the width of the target and search interval is small.
+Note that the data in Table~\ref{tab:FD} support the two key assumptions made in the present work for the FD algorithm: First, the degree of the filter polynomial is large since the width of the target and search interval is small.
 FD requires about $20$ iterations for convergence, with about $2 \times 20 = 40$ redistributions of vectors (see last column).
 In the course of the iterations, the target and search intervals shrink to their final sizes, and the degree of the filter polynomial increases.
 For the \texttt{Exciton200} matrix, the degree increases from $n=20$ in the first iteration to $n=1588$ in the final (twenty-first) iteration.
 Second, as a consequence of the large degree of the filter polynomial, the total number of SpMVs is high and the cost of redistribution negligible (last column).
 For the \texttt{Hubbard16} matrix, the last column shows how the percentage of the runtime spent on redistribution decreases even below $1\%$ as the degree of the filter polynomial increases for targets $\tau$ closer towards the center of the spectrum.

 Table~\ref{tab:FD} also supports our two key messages for the practical application.
 First, filter diagonalization works: Despite the complicated structure of the spectrum (for the \texttt{Exciton} matrix) or the tiny size of the target interval (for the \texttt{Hubbard} matrix), FD successfully and reliably computes many eigenvectors and eigenvalues.
-While we cannot claim that the plain FD scheme of Alg.~\ref{alg:peigfex} is particularly sophisticated, advanced, or guarantees fast convergence, it seems that a massive block algorithm such as FD may have its own merits even in large-scale eigenvalues computations.
+While we cannot claim that the plain FD scheme of Alg.~\ref{alg:peigfex} is particularly sophisticated, advanced, or guarantees fast convergence, it seems that a massive block algorithm such as FD may have its own merits even in large-scale eigenvalue computations.
 Second, communication does not prevent scalability or parallel efficiency of large-scale eigenvalue computations if, but only if, one exploits the two layers of parallelism inherent to such computations.
 This is probably the central message of the present work.